Abraham Alexander Lindo

-Abraham Alexander Lindo (1775 - 1849) was a Sephardic Jewish Anglo-Jamaican merchant and planter.
+Abraham Alexander Lindo (1775 - 1849) was a Jamaican born merchant and planter who was a Sephardic Jew and slaver.
 After the French Government defaulted on a £560,000 debt owed to Alexandre Lindo (d.
 1812), Abraham Lindo was responsible for liquidating his father's assets in hopes of stabilizing the family's financial situation.

 Further losses came from the abolition of slavery, in which the family was heavily invested, and in sugar crop failures and hurricane damage to their real estate holdings.
 Nonetheless, Lindo was still considered one of the "remnants of old landed elite" of the island's ruling class.

 Career

 He followed his father into commerce and became the senior partner in Lindo and Co. when his father moved to England.
 In 1797, AA Lindo & Co. owned two vessels trading coffee, cotton and dry goods between Kingston and Jérémie.
 He headed the firm A. A. Lindo & Brothers, was a partner in Lindo, Lake & Co. and Lindo, Henriques & Lindo which operated two transatlantic vessels.
 His commercial interests included trade with England and the Spanish empire.
 Abraham lived at Greenwich Park (the first steam powered plantation in Jamaica) and owned Pleasant Hill, a large coffee plantation.